 Number Thirty Eight

-Colorado was the 38th state to join the Union and Number Thirty Eight is an ode to all things Coloradoans love—aka, being outside.
-This venue (which managed to open in the fall of 2020 despite the ongoing pandemic) has global street food from Chef Merlin Verrier, a beverage program highlighting locally made spirits, an outdoor stage for live music, and even sand volleyball courts.
-It’s basically an adult après playground, and we’re here for it all.
+Colorado was the 38th state to join the Union and Number Thirty Eight is an ode to all things Coloradoans love—aka, craft beer and being outside.
+This venue (which managed to open in the fall of 2020 despite the ongoing pandemic) features a drool-worthy menu from Split Lip Chicken, a beverage program highlighting locally made spirits and a wide array of Colorado brews, an outdoor stage for live music, and even sand volleyball courts.
+It’s basically an adult playground, and we’re here for it.

 Dreaming of a Paris getaway?
 You can find a slice of Parisian life right here in Denver at Bistro Vendome.
 One of the staples of historic Larimer Square, this French bistro from chef and restaurateur Jennifer Jasinski features a patio tucked away from the busy street where it’s easy to forget you’re actually still in Colorado.
 Pair your patio seat with wines by the glass and traditional French fare like mussels, escargot, and steak frites.

 Bacon flights (yup, you read that right) and bacon bloodys flow freely at this north Denver brunch fave.
 But what really sets this spot apart is its large courtyard patio that’s tucked away from the main street and makes you feel like you just discovered Denver’s best secret daytime party when you arrive.
 For anyone down south—they’ve also got a location in Littleton with killer rooftop views of the Rockies.